ImperialCollegeLondon/csml-reading-group/index.md

 ---

 Welcome to the homepage of the Imperial College London machine learing reading group.
-We meet Mondays at 11:00am in Huxley 410.
+We meet Fridays at 13:00am in Huxley 658.
 Suggested papers can be found [here](suggested-papers).

 ## Schedule